i Structure of financial laws and regulations in Japan

 Curtailing settlement risks

-For some years, the JSDA has been actively advancing efforts for shortening settlement cycles for Japanese government bonds (JGBs) and stock trades to facilitate and strengthen the functioning of the capital markets.
-For example, the settlement cycle of JGBs has been shortened from T+2 to T+1 since 1 May 2018.
-If they can confirm stable operation of the JGB T+1 settlement system, the new stock settlement cycle T+2 will be implemented on 16 July 2019.
+For some years, the JSDA has been actively advancing efforts to shorten settlement cycles for Japanese government bonds (JGBs) and stock trades to facilitate and strengthen the functioning of the capital markets.
+As a result, the settlement cycle of JGBs has been shortened from T+2 to T+1 since 1 May 2018, and the new stock settlement cycle T+2 has been implemented since 16 July 2019.

-To implement recommendations by the Financial Stability Board (FSB), the FIEA was amended in May 2015 to introduce a new regulatory framework for organisations that set financial benchmarks, such as the Tokyo Interbank Offered Rate (TIBOR) (financial benchmark administrators).
-Under the amended FIEA, the FSA may designate an entity as a financial benchmark administrator that is then required to establish and observe operational rules consistent with the principles for financial benchmarks of the International Organization of Securities Commissions (IOSCO) regarding its systems of governance, the quality of its benchmarks, the quality of methodology and accountability.
-A financial benchmark administrator is subject to supervision by the FSA (not the SESC), including on-site inspection.
-Each reference bank or financial institution that submits rate data is subject to and monitored for compliance with the code of conduct (including the avoidance of conflict of interests) agreed upon with the financial benchmark administrator.
+To implement recommendations by the Financial Stability Board (FSB), the FIEA was amended in May 2015 to introduce a new regulatory framework for organisations (financial benchmark administrators) that set financial benchmarks, such as the Tokyo Interbank Offered Rate (TIBOR).
+Under the FIEA, the FSA may designate an entity as a financial benchmark administrator that is then required to establish and observe operational rules consistent with the principles for financial benchmarks of the International Organization of Securities Commissions (IOSCO) regarding its systems of governance, the quality of its benchmarks, the quality of methodology and accountability.
+A financial benchmark administrator is subject to supervision by the FSA (not the SESC), including on-site inspections.
+Each reference bank or financial institution that submits rate data is subject to and monitored for compliance with the code of conduct (including the avoidance of conflicts of interest) agreed upon with the financial benchmark administrator.
 Manipulative activities by FIOs or registered financial institutions (RFIs) are prohibited and sanctioned.
 The FSA has designated the JBA TIBOR Administration (JBATA), a subsidiary of the Japanese Bankers Association, as a financial benchmark administrator.
 JBATA engages in the calculation, publication and administration of JBA TIBOR.

-On 24 July 2017, JBATA implemented a JBA TIBOR reform in line with the principle of IOSCO, expecting that financial indices will be based on 'actual' transactions rather than 'virtual' ones.
-With the implementation of this reform, a new financial index (TIBOR+) has been introduced that is defined as the average of interest rates that reference banks or financial institutions deem as prevailing actual market rates 'assuming transactions between prime banks' on the Japan unsecured call market.
+In July 2017, JBATA implemented a JBA TIBOR reform in line with the principle of IOSCO, expecting that financial indices would be based on actual transactions rather than virtual ones.
+With the implementation of this reform, a new financial index (TIBOR+) has been introduced that is defined as the average of interest rates that reference banks or financial institutions deem as prevailing actual market rates 'assuming transactions between prime banks' in the Japan unsecured call market.
 All reference banks need to calculate their reference rates following the integrated and clarified calculation or determination process prescribed in the rules determined by JBATA.
-From these facts, TIBOR+ can be interpreted to reflect the 'actual' funding cost of the reference banks or financial institutions.
+From these facts, TIBOR+ can be interpreted to reflect the actual funding cost of the reference banks or financial institutions.
+Although TIBOR+ currently consists of Japanese Yen TIBOR and Euroyen TIBOR, the consolidation of those rates to Japanese Yen TIBOR is now under consideration.

 ii Developments affecting derivatives, securitisations and other structured products